mcandre/rubberstamp/README.md

 ## Problem

 In a shortsighted attempt to cut costs, GitHub disables recurring GitHub Actions for FOSS projects after a period of inactivity.
 Including important security scans.
-Even though new CVE's are discovered retroactively, *particularly* for old, stale projects.
+Which is backwards, because software vulnerabilities accrue most rapidly on old, stale projects.
+Every component downstream ends up inheriting the vulnerabilities.

+This results in a default *insecure* state for the vast majority of GitHub repositories, including public FOSS and private projects.

+Dependabot is not a complete answer, because Dependabot reports often omit vulnerabilities indicated by other SCA systems.

 ## Solution